Follow Us:

 • Long-term use devices are intended for continuous use for more than 30 days.

-Interested to know more about the classification of medical devices and our CE Marking services in 2 minutes?
+Interested to know more about the medical device classification and our CE Marking services?
+We will send your mailbox directly.
+Privacy Policy >

 Class 1 - Low Risk